mikeotizels/urlredirector/README.md

 urlRedirector is a link redirecting plugin to be used in websites to redirect to external URLs without leaking the Referer.
-It also logs the redirection data in a TEXT file as well as in MySQL database.
+It also logs the redirection data in a TEXT file as well as in MySQL database for aggregate statistics.

-You can adjust the redirector to your needs and integrate it with
-your website or application.
+You can adjust the redirector to your needs and integrate it with your website or application.